-6.34 Established under ODCO, ODCB provides compensation and reimbursement of expenses incurred in purchasing, repairing and replacing hearing assistive devices to those persons who suffer from noise-induced deafness due to employment in specified noisy occupations.
+6.32 Established under the Occupational Deafness (Compensation) Ordinance, ODCB provides compensation for persons who suffer from noise-induced deafness by reason of employment in specified noisy occupations and financial assistance for their purchase, fitting, repair or maintenance of hearing assistive devices.
 ODCB also has an important role in launching educational and publicity programmes for the prevention of occupational deafness, and providing rehabilitation programmes for those suffering from occupational deafness.
-In 2013, ODCB approved 117 applications for compensation with a total compensation payout at \$8.49 million and 413 applications for payment of expenses on hearing assistive devices with a total payout at \$1.31 million.
-ODCB also provided 359 rehabilitation programmes for people with hearing impairment caused by their employment in specified noisy occupations.
+In 2014, ODCB approved 126 applications for compensation with a total compensation payout at \$10.07 million and 478 applications for payment of expenses on hearing assistive devices with a total payout at \$1.49 million.
+ODCB also provided 468 rehabilitation programmes for people with hearing impairment caused by their employment in specified noisy occupations.